MKP157/MKP157/README.md

 - 👋 Hello there!
 My name is Matthew Kenneth Peterson.
 - 👀 I’m interested in most things computers, as long as it involves building them from the ground up.
-- 🌱 I’m currently learning Java fundamentals (mainly collaboration and JavaFX) at the University of New Brunswick, Saint John campus.
+- 🏫 I am a second-year computer science major at the University of New Brunswick's Saint John campus.
+- 💾 So far, I have learned C, Java and MySQL, and have grown quite comfortable with the trio.
+- 🌱 I’m currently learning Python and Assembly fundamentals.
 - 📫 You can reach me anytime at my university email: mpeters9@unb.ca